 Rawson, Katie.
 Crossing Cultures with Jesus.
 IVPress, 2015.
 Book, English.
 208p.
 [Click here]

-: Crossing Cultures with Jesus fills a gap in the literature for ISM.
+Abstract: Crossing Cultures with Jesus fills a gap in the literature for ISM.
 Although numerous small publications address specific needs within ISM, Rawson gives us a much more comprehensive work that finds the heart of ISM in the heart of God.
 Sound biblical teaching undergirds each chapter, enhanced by appropriate principles from missions and cultural anthropology.
 Stories from ISM―many of which are from the author's own experience―provide examples of how the principles can be applied in multicultural contexts.
 Chapters include sections for both personal reflection and group discussion.
 Crossing Cultures with Jesus will be a valuable resource for ISM staff members and interns.
 In addition, this book can provide church missions personnel with a strong rationale for supporting ISM in their own communities.

 Keywords: Cross-cultural, ISM, missions